All India Services Act, 1951: Provisions

-The Act creates two All India Services as per the article 312(2) in part XIV of the Constitution of India, namely, the Indian Administrative Service (IAS) and the Indian Police Service (IPS).
+The Act creates two All India Services as per Article 312(2) in part XIV of the Constitution of India, namely, the Indian Administrative Service (IAS) and the Indian Police Service (IPS).

 The act — subject to a two-thirds majority (supermajority) in the Rajya Sabha — also provides for the creation of three more All India Services, namely, the Indian Engineering Service, the Indian Forest Service, and Indian Medical and Health Service.
 Of these, only the Indian Forest Service was created under the All India Services Act, 1951 in 1966.

 Amendments

 The All India Services Act, 1951 has been amended four times.